denten-books/plain-text/1-chapter.md

 contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently passed into the foundations of computer science.
 Wittgenstein's experimental thought machines prefigure the modern computer.
-Wittgenstein conquers these fantastical broken machines ultimately to address the problem of symbolic interpretation.
+Wittgenstein conjures these fantastical broken machines ultimately to address the problem of symbolic interpretation.

+[^ln1-descartes]: Descartes writes in his 1637 *Discourse on Method*: "If there were such machines having the organs and the shape of a monkey or some other animal that lacked reason, we would have no way of recognizing that they were not entirely of the same nature as these animals; whereas if there were any such machines that bore a resemblance to our bodies and imitated our action as far as this is practically feasible, we would always have two very certain means of recognizing that they were not at all, for that reason, true men."
+Also quoted in @dennett_can_2004, 297.

 ### *Philosophical Grammar*

 *Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another into the pre-history of the literary device.
-It begins a gain with a problem of "understanding" and "not understanding."
-"To understand language," Wittgenstein writes, "is take in symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
-From the very first passages, Wittgenstein envisions understanding as a type of trans-mediation.
-In comparing the understanding of propositions to music, he writes, "I can only translate the musical picture into a picture in another medium" [@wittgenstein_philosophical_1974, 5].
-Consequently, Wittgenstein continually returns to the pianola, a type of a player piano, to illustrate key concepts in his lectures and writing of the "middle" period (between his *Tractatus* and *Philosophical Investigations*).
+It begins again with a problem of "understanding" and "not understanding."
+"To understand language," Wittgenstein writes, means "to take in symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
+From the very first passages, Wittgenstein envisions "understanding" as a type of trans-mediation.
+In comparing the understanding of language propositions to music, he writes: "for explanation I can only translate the musical picture into a picture in another medium and let one picture throw light on the other" [@wittgenstein_philosophical_1974, 5 & 41].
+And elsewhere: "How curious: we should like to explain the understanding of a gesture as a translation into words, and the understanding of words as a translation into gestures" [@wittgenstein_philosophical_1974, 42].
+Ultimately, he describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation" [@wittgenstein_philosophical_1974, 45].
+To understand something something said is akin to modeling it in clay or drawing.

+In light of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics amount to the making of metaphors across media.
+To understand, it is not enough to explain language in language.
+One must trade symbolisms, creating a metaphor that explains one representational system in terms of another.
+This process is not exact.
+How would one check if the "clay model" corresponds to the "language model" properly?
+In thinking of the various ways in which the process of translation breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
+In the player piano, the relationship between music score sheet and the keyboard is rigidly defined.
+Perforated sheet music passes through the machine, activating a set of corresponding pins.
+The conceptual world of the mechanism and the conceptual world of music notation correspond exactly.
+The machine in effect enacts the metaphor.

+![Electrically-operated musical instrument by Clyde Coleman of Chicago, Il.
+1914, US1107495A.](images/pianola.png)

-For example, in the early passages of *Philosophical Grammar*, Wittgenstein
-writes: "Aren't our sentences parts of a mechanism?
-A in a pianola?
+In the early passages of *Philosophical Grammar*, Wittgenstein explains: "Aren't our sentences parts of a mechanism?
+As in a pianola?
 But suppose it is in bad condition?
 So it is not the effect but the purpose of the signs (the holes in the pianola roll).
 Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].
 Wittgenstein elaborates a few pages
 later: